chaynHQ/Impact-Reports/README.md

 [Tech4Women](https://tech4women.org/f/chayn-using-technology-to-build-a-domestic-abuse-case-without-la?fbclid=IwAR2LWoOdkaiw_Xin00Ho94HZ9nAZ0j4iM6DzQgPQesvzyvIfg5277zZ_VO4), a site dedicated to promoting innovative technologies that make a difference for women, highlighted Chayn as one of their featured resources, promoting the work we’re doing.

-We’re thrilled to have been interviewed for articles, had our work discussed, featured and quoted globally and are looking forward to another year of coverage ahead of us!
+We’re thrilled to have been interviewed for articles, had our work discussed, featured, and quoted globally and are looking forward to another year of coverage ahead of us!

 ## Blogs